 The female slow worm is brown and can have dark stripes on both sides of the body, or just dark sides.
 Meanwhile, the male is grey-brown and doesn’t have any stripes.
-Some males have blue spots on them, but not all.
+Some male snakes lizards and slow worms have blue spots on them, but not all.

-The smooth snake is extremely rare in the UK, so it’s not often you would spot one of these.
+The smooth snake is extremely rare among UK native reptiles, so it’s not often you would spot one of these.
 They are non-venomous and only live in a few places.
 For their habitat, they will choose a sandy heathland, much like the sand lizard.
 Because they are cold-blooded, they hibernate from October to April.
 The average lifespan of the smooth snake is 20 years, and its length is 50-70cm.

 The smooth snake is often mistaken for the adder snake since they look very similar.
 The smooth snake is thinner, has a dark coloured pattern on its back, is dark brown or grey and has very round pupils.
 The snake causes no harm to humans and is a constrictor.
 Its prey consists of nestlings, insects, slow worms, and sand lizards.

-Even rarer is the sand lizard.
+Even rarer among UK native reptiles is the sand lizard.
 This is listed as one of the rarest species of all in the UK.
 Just like the smooth snake, it prefers to live in the sandy heathland, which isn’t ideal since the smooth snake is its predator.
 They are also listed as the only egg-laying lizard species that reside in the UK and its population is currently decreasing.

 The average lifespan is 12 years, and they are just 20cm in length.
 They can be brown or grey, have two stripes down the back and their markings look like small eyes.

-Then we have a much more common reptile species which is the common lizard.
+Then we have a much more common UK native reptiles which is the common lizard.
 Its lifespan is only six years, and it can be found in many places throughout the UK.
 It can adapt better to its surroundings, which means its habitat is varied.

 It comes in a variety of colours and can be black, green, yellow, or brown with spots or stripes.
 Females have a belly that is pale, and males have an orange or yellow belly with small black spots.
 If you are interested in having a lizard as a pet but don’t have an idea on how to care for them check here for more information on how to be able to raise one and if you are capable of doing so.

-The adder, also called the Common European Viper or Vipera Berus, is a bit more formidable as this is the only venomous snake in the UK.
+The adder also counted among the more common UK native reptiles, also called the Common European Viper or Vipera Berus, is a bit more formidable as this is the only venomous snake in the UK.
 It’s uncommon for it to be aggressive to humans, so it’s not generally a big concern.
 It is known for swallowing its prey whole.